ajtock/NGS_intro_Cambridge_SysBio/README.md

 SRR3166543.42	163	1	2684668	42	67M	=	2684801	168	TCTGTTACTTTTTGATATAATAAAGTTCCACTAGGCTAGGTTTTTCTGGCTNTAGTCCTTGGAAGCA	@@CFDFDDFHDBFHHIIBDBFJIJGCEHAFAHGEE)??8CDC?CGD>?DG?#0?BDFHIJIIIIGG;	AS:i:-1	XN:i:0	XM:i:1	XO:i:0	XG:i:0	NM:i:1	MD:Z:51T15	YS:i:-3	YT:Z:CP
 ```

-The alignment section of the SAM output file has one line per read and, where applicable, alignments for paired reads are output on consecutive lines.
+The alignment section of the SAM output file has one line per read and, where applicable, unsorted alignments for paired reads are output on consecutive lines.
 Each alignment line has a minimum of 11 tab-separated fields, with a variable number of optional fields.
 From left to right, the 11 mandatory fields are: